 Organic or not?

-It’s causing a lot of commotion: ordinary tampons would contain toxins.
+It’s causing a lot of commotion: ordinary tampons would contain toxins and loads of plastics.
 Since there’s no mandatory ingredients list, what exactly the tampons are made of remains a well-kept secret; quite strange for products that are worn internally.
 No wonder many new ‘green’ tampon brands are launched.

 But don’t be fooled by an eco-looking packaging alone: real organic tampons are made from organic cotton (cotton is one of the most heavily sprayed crops in the world and traces of those pesticides can be found in the final product) and bleached with hydrogen peroxide (instead of chlorine).
-Not only better for your vagina, also for the environment.
+Environmentally friendly menstruating isn’t only better for your vagina, but also for the environment.